intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 self.input_layernorm(hidden_states)
 ```
 The inpL in the code above is equivalent to the hidden_states in the pytorch code, and we combine ne_norm, ne_add, and ne_mul to equivalentize self.input_layernorm.

+When enabling a new model, we should implement the new_model.cpp of the new model.

 Most of our model examples only support single prompt processing.
 You need to add `batch-dim` for tensors and concat `KV cache` per-batch if you want to try multi-batch inference.
 ```diff